-- areas are being conducted as per statutory requirements. - For identified vulnerable groups, we conduct rigorous supervision and more frequent medical examinations. - We also provide group and individual counselling, health awareness programmes, induction training on healthcare facilities, health check-up programmes in plants and townships, first aid training and specialist services at our diagnostic centre. - Apart from personal accident, mediclaim and workman compensation policies, we have launched power privilege services for employees and their dependents, valid everywhere across India.
+- Pre-employment checks and periodic medical examination of contract workers deployed at sites including hazardous areas are being conducted as per statutory requirements. - For identified vulnerable groups, we conduct rigorous supervision and more frequent medical examinations. - We also provide group and individual counselling, health awareness programmes, induction training on healthcare facilities, health check-up programmes in plants and townships,

+- first aid training and specialist services at our diagnostic centre. - Apart from personal accident, mediclaim and workman compensation policies, we have launched power privilege services for employees and their dependents, valid everywhere across India.
 It includes subsidised services for our employees for first aid, access to specialists and superspecialist doctors, health check-ups, medical diagnostics and pharmacies. - We have been conducting blood donation camps at all our locations.